usnistgov/dioptra/examples/tensorflow-adversarial-patches/README.md

 # Tensorflow Adversarial Patch Demo

-> ⚠️ **IMPORTANT!**
->
-> This README is out of date and will be updated in the near future.
->
-> There is a new setup tool that all users should use to configure and run Dioptra, please see the new sections [Building the containers](https://pages.nist.gov/dioptra/getting-started/building-the-containers.html) and [Running Dioptra](https://pages.nist.gov/dioptra/getting-started/running-dioptra.html) that have been added to the documentation.

->⚠️ **Warning:** Some of the demos assume that you have access to an on-prem deployment of Dioptra that provides a copy of the Fruits360 and ImageNet datasets and a CUDA-compatible GPU.
-> These demos cannot be run on a typical personal computer.
+>⚠️ **Warning:** The attack used in this demo is computationally expensive and will take a very long to complete if run using the CPUs found in a typical personal computer.
+> For this reason, it is necessary that you run these demos on a CUDA-compatible GPU.

 This demo provides three different versions of the adversarial patch attack on separate image classification datasets and model architectures.
 The three available Jupyter notebooks explore the following poisoning attacks:

 -   `demo-mnist-patches.ipynb`: Applies adversarial patch attack on the MNIST dataset.
 Includes preprocessing and adversarial training defenses.
 -   `demo-fruits360-patches.ipynb`: Applies adversarial patch attack on Fruits360 dataset.
 Includes adversarial training defenses.
 -   `demo-imagenet-patches.ipynb`: Applies attack on the ImageNet dataset.
-Uses a pretrained model with the `init` entrypoint, rather than train a new model with the `train` entrypoint.
+Uses a pretrained model with the `init_model` entrypoint, rather than train a new model with the `train` entrypoint.

 Users are welcome to run the demos in any order.
 The MNIST demo takes the shortest time to complete and contains an additional set of defense examples.